msr-consulting/exscalabar-user-guide/data.md

 ## The ``Data`` Object

 All emitters broadcast an object with a common parent.
 That parent is called ``Data``.
+The ``Data`` object may be found in the library ``Base Data Class`` which contains a lot of basic data object as well as the root ``Data`` object.
 This object has the following properties:

-* ``Time`` - a timestamp representing when the data was collected.
+* ``measTime`` - a timestamp representing when the data was collected.
+* ``Data ID`` - unique string to represent the object.
+* ``write time`` - boolean indicating whether the time is to be sent with any data string.

+The ``Data`` object also contains some methods that are intended to be implemented by the child.
+There are two serialization methods intended to ease sharing of data throughout the system:

+* ``Serialize to JSON`` - generates a JSON string that may be used to be broadcast to the client in response to http requests.
+* ``Serialize to Text`` - generates a string array that may be used to generate a string for writing to an ASCII file.

+A companion abstract method to the method ``Serialize to Text`` is the method

+* ``Generate Unique Header``

 Structure of MAP.